fschutt/azul-gui-guide/docs/Getting Started.md

 (`Label` and `BlobText`).

 The common model is that you store the IDs for large resources (images, polygons, large amounts of text) in your app model.
-If a resource is not available, azul will crash (in debug and test mode only) or simply not draw the resource (in release mode).
+If a resource is not available, Azul will crash (in debug and test mode only) or simply not draw the resource (in release mode).

 ## Conclusion